JoinWebZero/hackathons/README.md

-# The Polkadot Hakcer Resource Guide
+# The Polkadot Hacker Resource Guide

 Welcome to a curated collection of resources for builders working on bounties specific to building on the core Polkadot tech stack and protocol!